ZFarooqi24/java-repo-template/README.md

 ## Code Analysis

 The project is set up with Checkstyle for static code analysis.
-Configuration can be found in `checkstyle.xml`.
+We use Google's Checkstyle configuration, which is directly fetched from Checkstyle's official GitHub repository.

 ## .gitignore